hashicorp/terraform-website/content/source/docs/enterprise/private/reliability-availability.html.md

 data.
 Backup and restore of those volumes is the responsibility of the user, the system does not manage that.

-_Configuration Data_ and _Vault Data_ for the installation is stored in Docker
+_Configuration Data_ and _Vault Data_ for the installation are stored in Docker
 volumes on the instance.
 The built-in Snapshot mechanism can be used to package up the Configuration and Vault data and store it off the instance.
-The built-in Restore mechanism can then be used to pull the configuration data back in and restore operations.
+The built-in Restore mechanism can then be used to pull the configuration data back in and restore operation.
 [Configure Snapshot and Restore following these instructions](./automated-recovery.html).

 If the instance running Terraform Enterprise is lost, the presumption is that the volume storing the data is not lost.
-Because only Configuration and Vault data is stored on the instance, we recommend using a system snapshot mechanism to provide fast recovery following these steps:
+Because only Configuration and Vault data is stored on the instance, we recommend using an automated install mechanism to provide fast recovery following these steps:

 **Snapshot**